 Taking recent experience into consideration, specifics about what made their spa experiences memorable revealed that the relaxing environment and facilities were most prevalent, followed by the staff interaction:

-Huge variety of facilities in the wet area that I have not seen before; personalised treatment when the therapist adjusts your needs and wants.
+There are many facilities in the wet area that I have not seen before personalised treatment when the therapist adjusts your needs and wants.
 (Participant 2, Female, Age 16-21)

-Participant 9 stated the lack of detail ‘oil on feet not mitted off’ which outlines the fact that memorable experiences may not always be a positive spa experience.
-However, the spa consumer remembers bad experiences as they stand out in comparison to others.
-Eleven people associated a relaxing environment with “Luxurious facilities” or “range of facilities” and “rooms” this suggests that spa guests seek solitude amongst a variety of facilities when determining a positive memorable experience.
+Participant 9 stated the lack of detail ‘oil on feet not mitted off’, which outlines that memorable experiences may not always be a positive spa experience.
+However, spa consumers remember bad experiences as they stand out compared to others.
+Eleven people associated a relaxing environment with “Luxurious facilities” or “range of facilities” and “rooms”; this suggests that spa guests seek solitude amongst a variety of facilities when determining a positive, memorable experience.

 Following on from the previous question, in regards to the recent spa experience, the level of agreement with three statements using a Likert scale shows predominantly high levels that the respondents remember many positive things (56% strongly agree), have had wonderful memories (47.8% strongly agree) and have not forgotten their spa experience (54.2% strongly agree).
-Only one of the respondents disagreed and another strongly disagreed with not forgetting their spa experience, therefore indicating that they have forgotten their most recent experience.
+Only one of the respondents disagreed, and another strongly disagreed with not forgetting their spa experience, indicating that they had forgotten their most recent experience.

-Revisiting a spa shows customer loyalty and maintains the organisation's retention levels, people that have received a positive experience are more likely to revisit.
+Revisiting a spa shows customer loyalty and maintains the organisation's retention levels; people who have received a positive experience are more likely to revisit.
 The popular opinion that made respondents want to revisit a spa revolved around the quality of customer service and staff, shortly followed by the quality or variety of facilities and treatments:

 Outstanding and friendly customer service, choice of the facilities in the wet area, product range used in treatment and treatment itself.
 (Participant 2, Female, Age 16-21)